michaellee8/hku-comp3322-assignment-4/README.md

 CSS rules are placed in `makeStyle` calls in React components in `app/pages`.
 - This app does not use React's local state for state management, instead it uses Redux with Redux Toolkit.
 State management logic are therefore stored separately in `app/logic`.
+- Some APIs specified in the requirement is modified to improve usability.